Malefic Traditional

 Now for some trickier material: the containers.
 These seem to have been used in some form of malign magic, and their exteriors were inscribed in similar fashion to defixiones and made of the same material.
 They were generally a set of three containers of graduating size, each nested within the next in the fashion of matryoshki, and were hermetically sealed.

-The number three, in addition to connecting to images of Graeco-Roman myth, particularly those of the underworld, especially with the three-headed figures of Cerberus and Trivia (Ἑκάτη, Hekate), but also to folk belief right down to today.
-You are quite likely to have said some version of “the third time’s a charm” without considering the tradition of magic behind the utterance.
+The number three, besides connecting to images of Graeco-Roman myth, particularly those of the underworld, especially with the three-headed figures of Cerberus and Trivia (Ἑκάτη, Hekate), but also to folk belief right down to today.
+You are likely to have said some version of “the third time’s a charm” without considering the tradition of magic behind the utterance.
 For those who would point to Christianity’s Holy Trinity as the origin for the phrase, I say perhaps, but the Holy Spirit was more or less an invention of the First Council of Constantinople in 381, and there was a variety of pagan trinities to draw the idea from well predating it.
+Hermes (Ἑρμῆς), another god of magic, is known as Τρικεφαλος (3-headed) in his role as the protector of intersecting roads, another related magical tradition.

 If this sounds like the stereotypical “voodoo doll”, it is.
 However, such effigies actually have no place in the vodun of West Africa, nor in their forms practiced on this side of the Atlantic.
 Rather, it is a tradition of Western witchcraft with its origins in Graeco-Roman ritual and ultimately from the ancient Near East, which was ascribed to Afro-Caribbean religions in order to cast them in a negative light.

 And so we come to the lamps.
 The use of lamps as offerings shows continuity from Graeco-Roman practices as well.
-Just one notable example came in the Gymnasium area of Corinth (Κόρινθος) where a deposit of some 4000 lamps was found, and so dubbed Fountain of the Lamps.
-The lamp flame, like the pool of water, is another stand-in for the idea of mediation between worlds—the wishes of the devotee are communicated as they ascend from the earthly plane to the celestial one.
+Just one notable example came in the Gymnasium area of Corinth (Κόρινθος) where a deposit of some 4000 lamps was found, and so dubbed Κρήνη του Γλαύκου (Fountain of the Lamps).
+The lamp flame, like the pool of water, is another metaphor for mediation between worlds—the wishes of the devotee are communicated as they ascend from the earthly plane to the celestial one.
 The Christian votive candle is symbolically identical, and candles and incense are used in the context of prayer worldwide.
-Furthermore, the lamp as a magical object obviously raises echoes from The Book of One Thousand and One Nights tale, Aladdin.
+Furthermore, the lamp, as a magical object, obviously raises echoes from The Book of One Thousand and One Nights tale, Aladdin.

-Six of these lamps contained rolled up defixiones placed into them as a wick would be.
-If throwing lamps into a body of water seems a bit self-defeating, this puts it right: Just as a flame sends communication upwards, a heavy piece of metal sends it downwards to the chthonian deities—this is a nega-lamp.
+Six lamps in the fountain of Anna Perenna contained rolled up defixiones placed into them as a wick would be.
+If throwing lamps into a body of water seems self-defeating, this puts it right: Just as a flame sends communication upwards, a heavy piece of metal sends it downwards to the chthonian deities—this is a nega-lamp.

 Finally, we have the coins.
 I was honestly surprised to learn the sacred spring at Aquae Sulis contained 12,000 coins, as the idea of throwing coins into a fountain for luck seems so comparatively modern.
 Piranomonte reports of the ones at the Fons Annae Perrenae: